salrashid123/stackdriver_ping_plugin/README.md

 ### Cloud Client monitoring library

-The following snippet queries the cloud monitoring custom metic for ping using [python monitoring client](https://pypi.org/project/google-cloud-monitoring/).
+The following snippet queries the cloud monitoring custom metric for ping using [python monitoring client](https://pypi.org/project/google-cloud-monitoring/).

 Remember to add in the ```instance_id``` for the VM you are seeking to display the metrics for.